mikesol/wagsi/README.md

 graph e (a :: Unit) = a /-\ speaker { unit0: gain (cos (pi * e.time) * -0.02 + 0.02) { osc0: sinOsc 440.0 } }
 ```

 Then, you can change the graph and, whenever you save the document, the audio will update after a short pause.
+When restarting, you always need to _change_ some value in `Wagged.purs` (ie add a frivolous toplevel declaration) so that it will compile.
+This is a known issue & hopefully will be fixed soon.

 ## API